 The material in the pile is a high energy food source to the bacteria.
 They will feed on this vivaciously until one or more of the required ingredients has been depleted.
 Often the first component to be depleted is air.
 The pile tends to become sealed within itself, preventing air from gaining access to the pile as a whole.
 This may not be immediately obvious when looking at a pile that has been showing signs of heat.
-If you dig into the pile with a garden fork and open it up, this will allow air to get in and will very often extend the heat generation as the bacteria will be able to breath and carry on the process of feeding on the material in the pile.
+If you dig into the pile with a garden fork and open it up, this will allow air to get in and will very often extend the heat generation period as the bacteria will be able to breath and carry on the process of feeding on the material in the pile.

-At this point the heap, as a whole, will begin to cool down, the early stages of decomposition being completed.
+At some point the heap, as a whole, will begin to cool down, the early stages of decomposition being completed.
 The pile will continue to convert to fully made compost having gone through the initial accelerated burst of activity that generates heat.